Get Started

 └── tesseract_requirements.txt

-These files are all that’s needed to define a Tesseract.
+These are all that’s needed to define a Tesseract.

 tesseract_api.py